LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

       #match->reverse

 #.
 The modified match string is now appended to the output string using the
-   `regExp->appendReplacement` method.
+   `regexp->appendReplacement` method.
 This method will automatically append any parts of the input string which weren't matched (the spaces between the words)::

       #my_regex->appendReplacement(#match)

 #.
-After the ``while`` loop the `regExp->appendTail` method is used to append
+After the ``while`` loop the `regexp->appendTail` method is used to append
    the unmatched end of the input string to the output (the period at the end of the example input)::